MySQL

 scan.rate-limit.records-per-second

-The maximum number of records per second that the source can emit.
+Limits the maximum number of records sent by the source per second.

 No